 28. Teach me something.

-Can they communicate the concept effectively?
+Can the candidate communicate a relatively complex concept effectively?
 Do they have a deep understanding of it?
 If they nail the description and are genuinely interested in explaining the concept, they should excel in explaining your product to prospects.

 29. Share the steps you took to land your most successful sale.

-30. Tell me about a time you didn’t close a deal.
+30. Tell me about a time you lost a deal.
 What did you learn from that experience?

-This question assesses a candidate’s ability to see loss as a learning experience.
+This question assesses a candidate’s ability to be self-aware and see loss as a learning experience.

-31. It’s halfway through the month, and you’re trending below where you need to be to meet your quota.
-What action do you take during the second half of the month to ensure you reach your targets?
+31. It’s halfway through the quarter, and you’re trending below where you need to be to meet your quota.
+What will you do during the second half of the quarter to ensure you reach your targets?

 32. How do you deal with a full day of rejections?